Skip to content

 When will the training show first results, in your experience, if one over 50 stays disciplined?

 “In the first six to eight weeks, adaptation occurs.
 You start a bit softer, especially if you’re untrained when starting the dream body project.
-After three months, you’re then training hard.
-Muscles respond well to stimuli, even over 50—if the hormones are right.”
+After three months, you’re then hard into training.
+Muscles respond well to stimuli, even over 50–if the hormones are right.”

 What should our over-50-year-old pay attention to in his diet if he wants a six-pack?